 How is this differentiation accomplished?
 It happens in the thousands of day-to-day interactions that define how people think of brands.
 More than advertising, it’s about the little gestures, both human and personal: how brands say hello or apologize; the dialogue surrounding customer care; the presentation of information on bills and statements; the tonality of emails and communications that address issues; how instructions are given and how feedback is gathered.
 That’s the real world customers live in, and that’s where they judge brand voice.

 Our own research shows that most EQ disconnects occur in these everyday communications.
-Some imperatives for optimising EQ and creating more meaningful and engaging relationships are:
+Some imperatives for optimizing EQ and creating more meaningful and engaging relationships are:

 - Understand Me: When a brand connects in an authentic way, consumers feel something — protected, excited, included, validated, loved, beautiful, or perhaps most important, understood.
 Amazon and Netflix understand each individual user by aggregating their purchases and selections and predicting what they’ll like next.
 When an item is no longer in stock, Nordstrom reaches out to customers with personal suggestions based on their style preferences.
 And Thread, an online personal stylist, asks just enough questions at sign-up to deliver personalised recommendations for customers.